 This organ was built for Sage Chapel in 1940, under the direction of G. Donald Harrison, and exemplifies his experimentation enroute to establishing a modern “American” style of organ, bringing together neo-Baroque elements, high-powered French-style reeds, and pipework from the chapel’s 1909 E. M. Skinner organ.
 In addition to numerous solo recitals each year, the organ regularly accompanies Cornell’s choral ensembles in concert.

-This original 18th-century Italian organ built by Augustinus Vicedomini in 1746 was purchased by Cornell in 2000 from the collection of musicologist, conductor and keyboard player Alan Curtis.
+This original 18th-century Italian organ was built by Augustinus Vicedomini in 1746.
+Its meantone tuning and candid pipe speech offer a window into earlier parts of the organ’s history, and allow for both solo repertoire and intimate ensemble performance.
+It was purchased by Cornell in 2000 from the collection of musicologist, conductor, and keyboard player Alan Curtis.

 Dallas Morse Coors Chamber Organ